jorroll/reactive-forms-2-proposal/README.md

 }

 interface IAbstractControlResetOptions {
-  value?: boolean;
+  skipValue?: boolean;
-  disabled?: boolean;
+  skipDisabled?: boolean;
-  readonly?: boolean;
+  skipReadonly?: boolean;
-  pending?: boolean;
+  skipSubmitted?: boolean;
-  submitted?: boolean;
+  skipTouched?: boolean;
-  touched?: boolean;
+  skipChanged?: boolean;
+  // by default, reset() events do not effect
+  // linked controls (though the effect of these
+  // events is shared).
+If you explicitely want
+  // the reset event to be shared, you must pass
+  // `outsideSource: true`.
-  changed?: boolean;
+  outsideSource?: boolean;
   noEmit?: boolean;
   meta?: { [key: string]: any };
 }
 ```

-### The stackbliz project contains a more complete description of this proposal, but as an overview:
+### [The stackbliz project](https://github.com/thefliik/reactive-forms-2-proposal) contains a more complete description of this proposal, but as an overview:

-First off it's important to state that the new API can handle everything the old one can, plus more.
+First off, it's important to state that the new API can handle everything the old one can (plus more).
 Additionally, while much of the focus of this update is on reactive improvements to the API, the new API can still be used without ever touching an observable (for folks that don't like observables).

-The new `AbstractControl` class has a `source: Subject<StateChange<string, any>>` property which is the source of truth for all operations on the AbstractControl.
+The new `AbstractControl` class has a `source: ControlSource<StateChange<string, any>>` property which is the source of truth for all operations on the AbstractControl.
+The `ControlSource` is just a modified rxjs `Subject`.
 Internally, output from `source` is piped to the `changes` observable, which performs any necessary actions to determine the new `AbstractControl` state before emitting the `StateChange<string, any>` object again.
 This means that subscribing to the `changes` observable will get you all changes to the `AbstractControl`.

 Of course, most users will not need this.
 Subscribing to `valueChanges` gets you an observable containing just the AbstractControl's values, same as before. `errorsChanges` and `stateChanges` also behave the same as previously.
 Getters such as `value`, `disabled`, `valid`, `errors`, `touched`, etc. allow accessing all properties statically.